Recurrent Structural Policy Gradient for Partially Observable Mean Field Games

 \subsubsection{Sample-based Wrapper}

-Broadly speaking, sample-based mean-field environments must implement: \begin{enumerate} \item a single agent step function, which steps a single agent forward given the current individual state, aggregate state and action by sampling idiosyncratic noise and adding that to the deterministic next state from the base environment; \item a local observation function, which returns the individual observation of the aggregate state; \item a reset function, which samples individual agents from an initial mean-field distribution. \end{enumerate} Given these functions, the generic environment sample-based wrapper handles updating the entire mean-field distribution by stepping a fixed number of agents forwards and re-computing the mean-field statistics based on the updated samples.
+Broadly speaking, sample-based mean-field environments must implement: \begin{enumerate} \item a single agent step function, which steps a single agent forward given the current individual state, aggregate state and action by sampling idiosyncratic noise and adding that to the deterministic next state from the base environment (i.e. $s_{t+1} = T(s_t, a_t, \mu_t, z_t) + \epsilon_t$); \item a local observation function, which returns the individual observation of the aggregate state (i.e. $o_{t} \sim \mathcal{U}(\cdot \mid s_t, \mu_t, z_t)$); \item a reset function, which samples individual agents from an initial mean-field distribution (i.e. $s_{0} \sim \mu_0$ with $\mu_0 \sim p_{\mu_0}$). \end{enumerate} Given these functions, the generic environment sample-based wrapper handles updating the entire mean-field distribution by stepping a fixed number of agents forwards and re-computing the mean-field statistics based on the updated samples.

-\paragraph{Mean-field sequence} The pseudo-code for generating the mean-field sequence for a sample-based environment is presented in Algorithm \ref{alg: benchmark_sample_based_mf_sequence}.
+\paragraph{Mean-field sequence} The pseudocode for generating the mean-field sequence for a sample-based environment is presented in Algorithm \ref{alg: benchmark_sample_based_mf_sequence}.